-The name Bruce Lee is synonymous with roundhouse kicks, and a string of movies that saw him fighting off bad guys with one fell karate chop.
+The name Bruce Lee is synonymous with roundhouse kicks, and a string of movies that saw him fighting off bad guys with one fell punch.
 The actor is widely credited as giving East Asia positive representation in Western popular culture.
 On top of being one of the first Asian men cast in a Hollywood leading role, he almost single-handedly popularised kung fu – inspiring generations of kids around the world to train for their black belts.

 “Xiao Long was born in the United States, but the place where he really took root and became a world-famous martial artist was Hong Kong”, explains Robert Lee, Bruce’s younger brother in an interview with the popular fansite Bruce Lee Club.
 He refers to his older sibling by his Chinese name, which translates as ‘Little Dragon’.
 “From an outstanding child star to his martial arts enlightenment as a young man, he regarded Hong Kong as his hometown.”